cypherpunk-academy/2064/en/094_2064_Where's the Academy.md

 This is where I learned to drive.
 Here I know every tuft of grass."
 He stepped on it.
 They drove into open country.
-Further back there was a country road that came out of the city and got lost somewhere in the mountains.
+Further back, there was a country road that came out of the city and got lost somewhere in the mountains.

 Sigur pointed towards the highway and shouted: "Shiiit.
 Ten SUVs.